vishwa-labs/vishwa-ml-sdk/.github/PULL_REQUEST_TEMPLATE.md

 Describe your changes in detail.
 Attach screenshots here if appropriate.

-Once you're done with this, someone from xpuls-labs core team or extended team will help review your PR.
+Once you're done with this, someone from vishwa-labs core team or extended team will help review your PR.
 If no one has reviewed your PR after a week have passed, don't hesitate to post a new comment and ping @SHARANTANGEDA.
 Notifications sometimes might get lost 🥲.
 -->

 <!-- Remove if not applicable -->